 10-gō29–31 cm5–6

 • Lid.
 A single lid is standard for hot pots.
 A double lid (an inner lid and an outer lid) is the mark of a dedicated rice donabe: steam collects between the two lids and gently pressurizes the pot, like a soft pressure cooker, while preventing boil-over.
-The best-known example is Nagatani-en's Kamado-san, made in Iga since 2000, with a base about 1.5 times thicker than a normal donabe — more mass, more carryover.
+The best-known example is Nagatani-en's Kamado-san, made in Iga since 2000, with a base about 1.5 times thicker than a normal donabe, so it holds more mass and more carryover.

 • Heat source.
 Assume a gas flame unless the maker says otherwise.
 Traditional porous clay won't work on induction (IH) unless the pot is specifically built for it.